Blanching (cooking): Disadvantages

 Although blanching is a thermal process, the times and temperatures are not sufficient to effectively destroy all microorganisms.
 Blanching is often seen as a pre-process to later preservation steps.
-For example, blanching in the home is often done in combination with freezing; blanching in industry is also utilized before canning, dehydration, or heat sterilization.
+For example, blanching in the home is often done in combination with freezing; blanching in industry is also used before canning, dehydration, or heat sterilization.

 A limitation to hot water blanching is the leaching of water-soluble nutrients and the degradation of thermal sensitive compounds.
 Vitamins, minerals, and other water-soluble compounds, such as proteins, sugars, and flavor compounds, diffuse out of the food and into the water, lowering the overall quality of the food.
 The degree to which compounds diffuse out of food depends on the food's composition and characteristics, the water to food ratio, the blanching temperature, and other variables.
 Ascorbic acid, thiamin, and many aromatic compounds are heat-sensitive.

 A complication in the food industry is the production of effluent from water blanching systems.
 Blanching with reused water can lead to a buildup of water-soluble compounds that are considered pollutants, and therefore must be properly treated before being discharged.
 This can increase capital costs at the industrial level and has been a main reason for the development of newer blanching technologies.